xtuml/bridgepoint/doc-bridgepoint/notes/8930_multiple_products.int.md

 5.5  Update the JUnit code base to remove tests designed to use CVS.
 These are no longer run as part of the unit test suite.
 These tests were the reason we included the "SDK examples" feature, which is now removed.

+5.6  Update the html file created by the server build to include links to the developer version as well as the user version.

 ### 6. Implementation Comments
 6.1  An observation on file sizes: